Chargebee valued at $1.4 billion in new $125 million fundraise – TechCrunch

 If you’re a business, setting up and managing a subscription service — to ensure recurring revenue — could prove to be a complex process.
 You may want to offer a free 30-day trial to new potential customers.
 What if some customers want to move to a different pricing tier?
 These are some of the problems Chargebee is equipped to handle.

-Chargebee helps individuals, small and medium-sized businesses and enterprises set up, manage, and automate subscriptions, billing, invoicing, and payments.
+Chargebee helps individuals, small and medium-sized businesses and enterprises set up, manage and automate subscriptions, billing, invoicing and payments.

 One of the key strengths of Chargebee is that it can help even large enterprises move to a subscription model within 10 days.